Develpr007/Pharma_SFE_Analyzer/README.md

    ->Actionable Lists: The "Quick Wins" table identifying uncalled A-tier doctors.

 💡 Key Business InsightsThe
     ->12-Call Rule: Beyond 12 calls per month to a single prescriber, the incremental gain in brand share drops by 85%.
-This indicates significant "over-servicing" of current accounts at the expense of new targets.
+This indicates significant "over- servicing" of current accounts at the expense of new targets.
     ->Targeting Mismatch: 32% of the workforce are currently assigned to "Dog" territories (low potential), suggesting a massive need for geographic reallocation.
     ->The Shocking Gap: 40% of the most valuable (A-Tier) prescribers were visited less than once per quarter.